ajhager/srvi/README.md

 /___/_/|_||___/_/  says...

 List your go files as arguments!
-  -host="127.0.0.1": The host at which to serve -index="": The html file to use as an index -port=8080: The port at which to serve
+	-endpoint="app.go.js": The name of the compiled javascript file -http="localhost:8080": The host at which to serve -index="": The html file to use as an index
 ```